Medical City Frisco — literally — broke new ground for a $91 million patient tower on Friday, according to a Feb. 26 press release from MCF.

 MCF currently has 61 patient rooms, 11 operating rooms, a biplane cardiac catheterization lab and office space for high-level specialists.
-It offers emergency, cardiovascular, and women’s services, and neurological, spine, orthopedic, and robotic-assisted laparoscopic surgeries.
+It offers emergency, cardiovascular, and women’s services, along with neurological, spine, orthopedic and robotic-assisted laparoscopic surgeries.

 “We are proud to be part of and continue to invest in the Frisco community, which continues to grow at a phenomenal pace,” Patrick Rohan, MCF CEO, said in the release.
 “Anticipating future community needs helps keep our neighbors healthy and advances our mission to the care and improvement of human life.”